w3f/General-Grants-Program/grants/speculative/data_highway_mining.md

 # Project name

-Data Highway Mining
+DataHighway Mining

 ## Abstract

-Data Highway Mining will involve participation through either token mining or IoT hardware mining initially.
+DataHighway Mining will involve participation through either token mining or IoT hardware mining initially.
 Token mining rewards the user with a Mining Speed Boost (MSB) to incentivize participants to hold and lock certain tokens for a period of time, whereas hardware mining rewards them with a MSB to incentivize owners of certain hardware to maintain its uptime over a period of time.
 The MSB is a multiplier that is determined through sampling their eligibility with oracle services.
-Users that are eligible for a MSB must claim it in order for it to increase the staking rewards that they may receive as a result of them participating as a Proof of Stake (PoS) validator or nominator on the Data Highway.
+Users that are eligible for a MSB must claim it in order for it to increase the staking rewards that they may receive as a result of them participating as a Proof of Stake (PoS) validator or nominator on the DataHighway.

 ## Project Description

 ### A brief description of the project.

-Data Highway Mining will involve token mining and hardware mining initially.
-Data Highway token mining involves a holder of certain tokens such as MXC (Ethereum ERC-20 token), IOTA or DOT tokens to configure a time period to lock some of their tokens in a smart contract or to just hold that quantity in an account.
-This information is recorded in the Data Highway token mining configuration runtime module.
-Users are also incentivized to share access to their LPWAN hardware on the Data Highway by configuring a time period throughout which they are willing to ensure its uptime will be maintained.
+DataHighway Mining will involve token mining and hardware mining initially.
+DataHighway token mining involves a holder of certain tokens such as MXC (Ethereum ERC-20 token), IOTA or DOT tokens to configure a time period to lock some of their tokens in a smart contract or to just hold that quantity in an account.
+This information is recorded in the DataHighway token mining configuration runtime module.
+Users are also incentivized to share access to their LPWAN hardware on the DataHighway by configuring a time period throughout which they are willing to ensure its uptime will be maintained.

-A Data Highway token mining oracle service is used to take samples of how many tokens are in that account or locked in the smart contract at random times over the defined time period, and the results are recorded on the Data Highway token mining sampling runtime module.
-Likewise there will be a Data Highway hardware mining oracle service that will take samples of whether a users' configured hardware is online at random times over the defined time period.
-The samples will be recorded on the Data Highway hardware mining sampling runtime module.
+A DataHighway token mining oracle service is used to take samples of how many tokens are in that account or locked in the smart contract at random times over the defined time period, and the results are recorded on the DataHighway token mining sampling runtime module.
+Likewise there will be a DataHighway hardware mining oracle service that will take samples of whether a users' configured hardware is online at random times over the defined time period.
+The samples will be recorded on the DataHighway hardware mining sampling runtime module.

-After the end of the the time period the Data Highway's token mining eligibility runtime module uses the Data Highway's token mining rates runtime module to calculate a Mining Speed Boost (MSB) that the holder of those tokens may claim (i.e. 1.2x).
-Likewise, the Data Highway's hardware mining eligibility runtime module uses the Data Highway's hardware mining rates runtime module to calculate a mining speed boost that the owner of the shared LPWAN hardware may claim (i.e. 1.2x).
+After the end of the the time period the DataHighway's token mining eligibility runtime module uses the DataHighway's token mining rates runtime module to calculate a Mining Speed Boost (MSB) that the holder of those tokens may claim (i.e. 1.2x).
+Likewise, the DataHighway's hardware mining eligibility runtime module uses the DataHighway's hardware mining rates runtime module to calculate a mining speed boost that the owner of the shared LPWAN hardware may claim (i.e. 1.2x).

-After user's claim their eligibility using the Data Highway's token/hardware mining claims runtime module, that MSB will be applied to that user's staking rewards, which result from them participating in the Data Highway as a Proof of Stake (PoS) validator or nominator to secure the parachain.
+After user's claim their eligibility using the DataHighway's token/hardware mining claims runtime module, that MSB will be applied to that user's staking rewards, which result from them participating in the DataHighway as a Proof of Stake (PoS) validator or nominator to secure the parachain.

 ### An indication of why this project is good for the ecosystem.

-Data Highway Mining has been architected across multiple runtime modules to maintain a separation of concerns to improve developability and ease on-chain upgrades through DAO governance.
+DataHighway Mining has been architected across multiple runtime modules to maintain a separation of concerns to improve developability and ease on-chain upgrades through DAO governance.

-Data Highway Mining is an inclusive approach that will realize a broadened inter-chain outreach by incentivizing different communities to diversify their means of participation and encourage investment from new participants.
+DataHighway Mining is an inclusive approach that will realize a broadened inter-chain outreach by incentivizing different communities to diversify their means of participation and encourage investment from new participants.
 It will also incentivize usage of LPWAN secure hardware.

 ### An indication of how you will integrate this project into Substrate / Polkadot.

-Data Highway Mining is a Substrate-based chain that will become a parachain using Cumulus.
+DataHighway Mining is a Substrate-based chain that will become a parachain using Cumulus.

 ### An indication of why your team is interested in creating this project.

-Data Highway Mining will incentivize new and diversified channels of investment and inter-chain participation, which is crucial to grow the IoT community of the Polkadot ecosystem.
+DataHighway Mining will incentivize new and diversified channels of investment and inter-chain participation, which is crucial to grow the IoT community of the Polkadot ecosystem.

 ## Team members

-* Xin (Sheen) Hu (Data Highway Mining Lead）
+* Xin (Sheen) Hu (DataHighway Mining Lead）
-* Aaron Wagener (Data Highway Mining Business Development)
+* Aaron Wagener (DataHighway Mining Business Development)
-* Siwon Kim (Data Highway Mining Business Development)
+* Siwon Kim (DataHighway Mining Business Development)
-* Piotr Świątek Brzeziński (Data Highway Mining Hardware)
+* Piotr Świątek Brzeziński (DataHighway Mining Hardware)
-* Jakub Chmielarz (Data Highway Hardware)
+* Jakub Chmielarz (DataHighway Hardware)
-* Stéphane Letz (Data Highway Mining Marketing)
+* Stéphane Letz (DataHighway Mining Marketing)
-* Jeff Stahlnecker (Data Highway Mining Project Manager)
+* Jeff Stahlnecker (DataHighway Mining Project Manager)
-* Luke Schoen (Data Highway Mining Blockchain Developer)
+* Luke Schoen (DataHighway Mining Blockchain Developer)
-* Shiun Chen (Data Highway Mining Blockchain Developer)
+* Shiun Chen (DataHighway Mining Blockchain Developer)
-* Suhee Lee (Data Highway Mining UX)
+* Suhee Lee (DataHighway Mining UX)
-* Namgyeong Cho (Data Highway Mining Frontend Developer)
+* Namgyeong Cho (DataHighway Mining Frontend Developer)
-* Christian Groeschel (Data Highway Mining DevOps)
+* Christian Groeschel (DataHighway Mining DevOps)
-* Lixuan Jia (Data Highway Mining QA)
+* Lixuan Jia (DataHighway Mining QA)
-* Stefan Bachmann (Data Highway Mining QA)
+* Stefan Bachmann (DataHighway Mining QA)
-* Aslan Mehrabi (Data Highway Data Scientist)
+* Aslan Mehrabi (DataHighway Data Scientist)
-* Gal Rogozinski (Data Highway Blockchain Developer)
+* Gal Rogozinski (DataHighway Blockchain Developer)
-* Alon Elmaliah (Data Highway Blockchain Developer)
+* Alon Elmaliah (DataHighway Blockchain Developer)

 ## Team Website